 We're not for profit, so our low fees reflect our commitment to making early childhood education accessible and affordable to all.
-Whânau can access up to 30 hours free early childhood education at any of our kindergartens or early learning, and our Kimbolton and Pahiatua Early Learning Centres offer 20 hours free for 2 year olds.
+Whânau can access up to 30 hours free early childhood education at any of our kindergartens or early learning, and our Kimbolton, Mill Street and Pahiatua Early Learning Centres offer 20 hours free for 2 year olds.

 All our kindergarten teachers are 100% qualified and registered, delivering innovative learning to inspire young minds and give children the best possible start.
 All our programmes are based on the Ministry of Education’s early childhood curriculum Te Whāriki, an holistic approach that empowers children to learn and grow, with inspiration coming from their environment, planned and spontaneous interactions.
 Literacy and numeracy experiences are extended through your child’s interests and ideas.